Cubs vs. Cardinals Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Justin Steele (7-2) will take to the mound for the Cubs and make his 14th start of the season.
+- The Cubs will send Marcus Stroman (9-4) to the mound for his 17th start this season.

-- In 13 starts this season, he's earned a quality start in eight of them.
+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his eighth consecutive quality start.

-- Steele has 11 starts of five or more innings this season in 13 chances.
-He averages 5.6 innings per outing.
+- Stroman will look to finish five or more innings for the eighth start in a row.

 |Opponent